Gigi Sohn, president and co-founder of fair use group Public Knowledge, has begun a three-month sabbatical, confirms spokesman Art Brodsky.

 Brodsky said she is taking some time off to "slow down" for a while and take some personal time.

 In the interim, COO Brook Rae Hunter will be in charge of operations, while Harold Feld, legal director, will handle policy issues.

 The sabbatical began last Friday (Nov.
-18), but Sohn remained engaged on the AT&T/T-Mobile issue -- the FCC chairman this week signaled he opposed the deal.
-PK listed that opposition in a Thanksgiving e-mail as one of the things it was thankful for, linking to a statement from Sohn .
+18), but Sohn remained engaged on the AT&T/T-Mobile issue--the FCC chairman this week signaled he opposed the deal.
+PK listed that opposition in a Thanksgiving e-mail as one of the things it was thankful for, linking to a statement from Sohn praising the chairman.

 There was a problem.
 Please refresh the page and try again.